facebook/react-native-website/website/blog/2016-08-19-right-to-left-support-for-react-native-apps.md

     'Reload this page',
-    'Please reload this page to change the UI direction! ' + 'All examples in this app will be affected. ' + 'Check them out to see what they look like in RTL layout.'
+    'Please reload this page to change the UI direction! ' + 'All examples in this app will be affected. ' + 'Check them out to see what they look like in RTL layout.', );
-  );
 };
 ```